Coin Collecting Guide for Beginners Logo

 Don't wait until you have learned all there is to know to start your collection, however.
 Start saving odd or interesting coins now and watch your collection grow.
 Just be cautious about spending large amounts of money for certified coins without consulting a dealer or mentor you can trust.

 Coin grading services have definitely changed the coin collecting industry.
-Even though these services are not perfect and mistakes are made, having an objective third party to grade coins has stabilized the coin collecting industry.
-Coin grading services are here to stay.
+Even though these services are not perfect and mistakes are made, having an objective third party to grade coins has stabilized the coin collecting industry, and they are here to stay.

 I have been informed by a visitor to this site that I should point out to my readers that this article refers to United States Coin Grading Services.
 She is right!
 Changes have been made to the wording on the page to reflect that.
 My apologies to all.